Senior Life Insurance Cost by Age: 60, 65, 70, and 75 (2026 Rates)

 How to keep the cost down

 - Buy sooner.
-Each five-year band is a meaningful step up, so locking a rate now is usually cheaper than waiting and shopping later.
+Each five-year age band is a meaningful step up, so locking a rate now is usually cheaper than waiting and shopping later.

 - Match coverage to the job.
-If the goal is final expenses, a $10,000 to $15,000 policy may be all you need, at a fraction of a $50,000 premium.
+If the goal is final expenses, a $10,000 to $15,000 policy may be all you need at a fraction of a $50,000 premium.

-- Compare tiers.
+- Compare underwriting tiers.
 If you are healthy enough to answer health questions, simplified issue usually beats guaranteed issue on price.

 Frequently asked questions